annaduan09/musa-5000-assignment-1/Assignment1.md

 ## Chloropleth maps
 To examine the spatial distribution of our variables, we plot them as chloropleth maps.

-Visually interpreting the choropleth maps, the median home value and households in poverty share similarities.
-From the map of median home value, the region to the north of downtown Philadelphia appears darker, indicating a lower median home value.
+Visually interpreting the choropleth maps, median home value and households in poverty share spatial similarities.
+From the map of median home value, a large region in North Philadelphia immediately north of Center City appears darker, indicating a lower median home value.
 Similarly, the map of households in poverty shows yellowish clustering in the same region, indicating a higher prevalence of households in poverty.
 This correlation is logical because households in poverty typically cannot afford homes with high values, leading them to reside in regions with lower home values.
-Consequently, it is reasonable to conclude that households in poverty are strong predictors for the dependent variable of median home value.
+Consequently, it is reasonable to conclude that the percent of households in poverty is a strong predictor for the dependent variable of median home value.

-Additionally, median home value and percentage of individuals with a bachelor's degree or higher also exhibit similarities.
+Additionally, median home value and percent of individuals with a bachelor's degree or higher also exhibit similarities.
 Regions with lower median home value are predominantly occupied by individuals without a bachelor's degree or higher, especially in North Philadelphia.
 Conversely, the region near Mt.
 Airy (NW Phila.) displays a higher median home value and a greater percentage of individuals with a bachelor's degree or higher.
 This correlation aligns with the general expectation that individuals with greater educational attainment tend to have better financial statuses, in contrast to those without higher education degrees.
 Thus, it is also reasonable to conclude that the percentage of individuals with a bachelor's degree or higher is a strong predictor for the dependent variable of median home value.

 Moreover, the percentage of single-home units shares similarities with median home value, but there exists some variation.
 The higher percentage of single-home units in Mt.
 Airy and the northeastern region correlates with a higher median home value.
 However, the low percentage of single-home units downtown also suggests a high median home value.
 Consequently, the percentage of single-home units is not as strong a predictor for median home value as households in poverty and the percentage of individuals with a bachelor's degree or higher.

 The percentage of vacant homes also shows a strong correlation with median home value.
 A low percentage of vacant homes is observed in areas with high median home values, while a high percentage of vacant homes is found in regions with lower median home values.
 Hence, the percentage of vacant homes serves as another strong predictor for median home value.

-Given the high inter-correlation observed between the dependent variable, median home value, and predictors such as households in poverty, the percentage of individuals with a bachelor's degree or higher, and the percentage of vacant homes, concerns may arise regarding multicollinearity.
-These variables might display high correlations, posing challenges in differentiating the individual effects of each predictor on the dependent variable.
+Given the high correlations between the dependent variable, median home value, and predictors such as households in poverty, the percentage of individuals with a bachelor's degree or higher, and the percentage of vacant homes, concerns may arise regarding multicollinearity.
+These variables might pose challenges in isolating the individual effects of each predictor on the dependent variable.

 ```r